-Preeclampsia is a condition unique to pregnancy that complicates up to 8 percent of all deliveries worldwide.
-It is characterized by high blood pressure (hypertension) and high levels of protein in the urine (proteinuria) in the mother.
-Preeclampsia typically occurs in first time mothers and in the later part of pregnancy (after 20 weeks gestation).
-It can also affect other organs in the body and can be dangerous for both the mother and her baby.
+Preeclampsia is a condition unique to pregnancy that complicates up to 8% of all deliveries worldwide.
+It's characterized by high blood pressure (hypertension) and high levels of protein in the urine (proteinuria) in the mother.
+Preeclampsia typically happens in first-time mothers and in the later part of pregnancy (after 20 weeks gestation).
+It can also affect other organs in the body and can be dangerous for both the mom and her baby.
 Because of these risks, preeclampsia needs to be treated by a healthcare provider.

 What are some of the risks with preeclampsia?

 - Seizures in the mother.

 - Blood clotting problems.

 - Placental abruption: The placenta pulls away from the wall of the uterus, causing distress to the baby and bleeding in the mother.

 - Poor growth of the baby.

 HELLP syndrome is a severe form of preeclampsia that develops in 4 to 12% of cases.
 The name stands for:

 - (H): Hemolysis (breakdown of red blood cells).